 But the price tag (over $3,200 without tax and delivery) definitely caught us by surprise, especially given that our other two Rowe sofas were under 1K.
 I guess we expected to pay around 2K or even 2.5K (since a sectional is kind of like two sofas put together).
 But over 3 times the price still felt pretty high.
 And it left us wondering if a $3,200 sectional (also without removable slipcovers) would feel any less precious and “untouchable” than a 5K one.
 For cheap-os like us, that’s still a huge chunk of change.

-And you guys know that we had been considering this sectional from Ikea as well (seen here in this mood board of yore)…
+And you guys know that we had been considering this Ikea sectional as well (seen here in this mood board of yore)…

 …so that was on the table when we made another pilgrimage to Ikea just to sit on things and check them out in person.
 Which is when we discovered that the sectional that we had been eyeing seemed a bit too small for our giant 25′ x 15′ room (and the last thing we wanted to do was buy a cheaper sectional to save money that ended up being wrong, which would still be a colossal waste of funds).
 But then we saw Karl – er, the Karlstad: